-Next, we performed structural equation modeling (SEM) to test our hypothesized model, using the lavaan package in R (Rosseel, 2012).
-The model tested whether a) populist beliefs predict national pride and moral justification of political violence and b) populist beliefs, national pride, and moral justification of political violence predict sympathy for attacks against asylum seekers in Germany.
+Next, we performed SEM to test our hypothesized model, using the lavaan package in R (Rosseel, 2012).
+The model tested whether (a) populist beliefs predict national pride and moral justification of political violence and (b) populist beliefs, national pride, and moral justification of political violence predict sympathy for attacks against asylum seekers in Germany.